-All six schools from the South Korea Association of International Schools (SKAIS) gathered at Bongmu Lake for the final race on Nov.
-5. Its near cancelation stunned organizers early that morning.
-Last-minute bike rides and phone calls averted a potential termination and the races commenced.
+All six schools from the South Korea Association of International Schools (SKAIS) gathered at Bongmu Lake for the final race of the season on Nov.
+5. Its near cancelation stunned organizers early that morning, but last-minute bike rides and phone calls averted a potential termination and the races commenced.
 Both individual and team success ended the day on a high note.

 Moments before the start, tree harvesters and their machines choked the track.
 Even with the advanced notice, DIS phoned the city office, and miscommunication occurred.
 The potential safety risk and confusion almost led to the SKAIS finals being called off.